ScarcelyThere/linux_configs/README.md

 ## Presario_CQ57.config
 This is for a Compaq (now HP) Presario CQ57 laptop, powered by AMD's E-300 APU.
 Note this kernel was only tested with Alpine Linux.
-Right now, there's no support built in for the laptop's webcam or card reader.
+There are a few unclaimed devices reported by `lshw`, but most everything should work.

+## hp_X0H86UA.config
+This is for a hp Notebook 15-ay041wm touch laptop with product number X0H86UA#ABA.
+It has a Skylake Intel Core i3 processor with a GT2 graphics chip (HD Graphics 520.)